bioinformatist/LncPipeReporter/README.md

 -   **More themes available.** The users can apply for a series of pretty theme brought by ggsci.
 See [Parameters](#parameters) for details.

 -   **High resolution static figures with detailed results in *csv* is provided.** User will get figures which can be used for publication in *tiff* format with *300 ppi resolution* and *lzw compression* performed.
-Also, LncPipeReporter bring you analysis result tables (comma-separated, can be opened/edited by *MS Excel*, etc.), for details, see [Results](#results).
+Also, LncPipeReporter always brings you analysis result tables (comma-separated, can be opened/edited by *MS Excel*, etc.), for details, see [Results](#results).

 Installation
 ------------